Before running a new Automated Program, it's a great idea to test it. Here are some suggestions for how to check your work.

 Essentials to Get Started

-- An Automated Program ready for testing
+- An Automated Program ready for testing - one without errors

 - Learn how to build programs with the Automated Journey Builder User Guide